kagsteiner/AIdventure/README.md

 There are also small JSON sidecars for the last scene/turn and optional TTS cache under `game/`; you normally do not edit these by hand.

 Each turn, the engine assembles context from these files, sends it to the LLM along with the player's action, and receives a structured JSON response containing narrative text, state changes, optional ASCII art, and suggested choices.

+### Story arc (narrative structure)

+After a **new** world is generated, the engine runs a second LLM pass (same tier as world building — `LLM_MODEL`, not `LLM_GAMELOOP_MODEL`) to design a **story arc**: a dramatic question, five **phases** (hook → rising action → midpoint → escalation → climax), and **planted seeds** with payoff phases.
+That plan is saved as `game/story_arc.json`.

+On each turn, the **game-loop** model receives a short **Director's Note** derived from the current phase: tone, escalation, what to push toward, which seeds to plant or pay off, and what to avoid so later beats still land.
+The model also returns an **`arc_status`** block (whether the phase is on track, whether the dramatic beat is complete, and whether the remaining arc should be **revised** because the player went somewhere unexpected).
+The engine advances phases when the beat is marked complete, and occasionally calls the strategic model again to **rewrite only the remaining phases** while keeping finished phases as canon — for example when `needs_revision` is true or a phase runs far past its target length.

+**Older saves:** If you **continue** a game that was started before this feature, there is no `story_arc.json`.
+Play works as before: no Director's Note, no arc updates, and no extra arc-related API calls.
+After your first turn, `state.json` gains a `turn` counter (used for display and pacing context).
+To get an arc for an old run you would need a separate “generate arc from here” feature (not implemented yet).

 ## Audiobook Mode